-- Every member of customer-facing staff to be aware, and have a clear understanding, to remain alert, and respond appropriately, to indications of possible abuse and neglect. - The responsibility of the Director of Customer and Communities, acting as Freebridge's Designated Officer, and the Community Safety Manager as deputy for the implementation of this policy. - The Designated Officers to maintain an up to date awareness and understanding of good practise, and the legislative & regulatory requirements which may impact this policy and the service provided; and - Members of Leadership Team to maintain an overview of safeguarding practises, and an awareness of the operation of the policy.
+- Every member of staff to be aware of, and have a basic understanding, to look for signs of abuse and neglect and know how to raise and report internally. - Every member of customer-facing staff to be aware, and have a clear understanding, to remain alert, and respond appropriately, to indications of possible abuse and neglect. - The responsibility of the Director of Operations, acting as Freebridge's Designated Officer, and the Head of Housing & Community Services as deputy for the implementation of this policy. - The Designated Officers to maintain an up-to-date awareness and understanding of good practise, and the legislative & regulatory requirements which may impact this policy and the service provided; and - Members of Leadership Team to maintain an overview of safeguarding practices, and an awareness of the operation of the policy.